 What is the safety of cannabidiol and your Hemp CBD oil?
-Are there negative side effects?
+Are there adverse side effects?

-Cannabidiol (CBD), and other phytochemical constituents of cannabis are considered to be generally safe.
-In hemp’s thousands of years of use there has not been one recorded fatality or major illness contributed to it’s use that we know of.
+Cannabidiol (CBD), and other phytochemical constituents of cannabis are safe for users.
+People have used hemp for thousands of years, and there has not been one recorded fatality or major illness due to its use.

-In very high servings found in isolates or synthetic CBD some people experience what’s being labeled as Dysphoria, an unpleasant emotional state along with stomach pain and headaches.
-This has only been mentioned when using abnormally high amounts of CBD.
+However, In larger servings found in isolates or synthetic CBD, some people experience what doctors have labeled Dysphoria.
+Dysphoria is an unpleasant emotional state along with stomach pain and headaches.
+However, this disorder appears in people using abnormally large amounts of CBD.

-For a good healthy boost to your every day vape our 60mg Vape Additive is a good starting point for more experienced users or those seeking medicinal benefits recommended by a health care professional our 120mg Vape Additive is recommended.
+For a good healthy boost to your everyday vape our 60mg Vape Additive is a good starting point for more experienced users or those seeking medicinal benefits recommended by a healthcare professional, we recommend our 120mg Vape Additive.